Avoidant Personality Disorder

 - Unwilling to take risks or try new things because they may prove embarrassing

 The avoidant behavior typically starts in infancy or early childhood with shyness, isolation, and avoidance of strangers or new places.
-Most people who are shy in their early years tend to grow out of this behavior, but those who develop avoidant personality disorder become increasingly timid as they enter adolescence and adulthood.
+Most people who are shy in their early years tend to grow out of the behavior, but those who develop avoidant personality disorder become increasingly timid as they enter adolescence and adulthood.